AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/equations.rst

 Reserved variable names
 -----------------------

+**V2 note: No error is currently displayed in Engine V2 if you use a reserved variable name.**

 You may find that using a certain variable name gives an error.
 For example, trying to use the variable name `EulerGamma` gives the following error:

 * ``Undefined symbol EulerGamma``